Xilinx/PYNQ/docs/source/pynq_libraries/audio.rst

 The Audio module provides methods to read audio from the input microphone, play audio to the output speaker, or read and write audio files.
-The audio module connects to the audio IP subsystem in in overlay to capture and playback data.
+The audio module connects to the audio IP subsystem in overlay to capture and playback data.
 The audio module is intended to support different IP subsystems.
 It currently supports the line-in, HP/Mic with the ADAU1761 codec on the PYNQ-Z2 and the Pulse Width Modulation (PWM) mono output and Pulse Density Modulated (PDM)